-3. Plan ahead for meals and shopping trips.
-This will help minimize the prep time and frustration surrounding cooking, and will increase the chances you’ll have the ingredients you need to quickly throw together a meal after a long day at work or taking care of the kids.
-4. Choose local and in-season produce whenever possible to maximize taste.
-Taste is the number-one predictor of whether or not kids will eat a food, so pick produce that tastes good ups the chances that your kids will like it and want to try it again.
-Also consider frozen and canned vegetables and fruits - just watch out for sodium and added sugar.
+- Plan ahead for meals and shopping trips.
+This will help to minimize the prep time and frustration surrounding cooking and increase the chances you’ll have the ingredients you need to quickly throw together a meal after a long day at work or taking care of the kids.

+- Choose local and in-season produce whenever possible to maximize taste.
+Taste is the number-one predictor of whether or not kids will eat a food.
+Spending the extra effort to pick produce that tastes good ups the chances that your kids will like it and want to try it again.
+Also consider frozen and canned vegetables and fruits (just watch out for sodium and added sugar).

-5. Incorporate herbs and spices into your recipes.
-Not only do herbs and spices enhance the taste of food and add fantastic aromas to your cooking.
-The sense of smell is 10,000 times more sensitive than taste and is a major determinant of how positively a food is received.
+- Incorporate herbs and spices into your recipes.
+Not only do herbs and spices enhance the taste of food, they also add fantastic aromas to your cooking.
+The sense of smell is 10,000 more sensitive than taste and is a major determinant of how positively a food is received.
 If you make your meals smell good, you greatly increase the chances your kids will want to eat them.

-6. Use cooking methods that create delicious-tasting food without an excess of calories.
-Try boiling, stewing, steaming, braising and poaching all use water as the primary cooking medium, while roasting, baking, broiling and grilling use heated air.
-Both of those types of cooking methods don’t add the hundreds of extra calories that sautéing, panfrying and deep-fat frying, which can add hundreds of excess calories).
-7. Include at least one food your picky eaters like at each meal.
+- Use cooking methods that create delicious-tasting food without an excess of calories.
+For example, simmering, boiling, stewing, steaming, braising and poaching all use water as the primary cooking medium, while roasting, baking, broiling and grilling use heated air.
+Both of those types of cooking methods don’t add extra calories (as opposed to sautéing, panfrying and deep-fat frying, which can add hundreds of excess calories).

+- Include at least one food your picky eaters like at each meal.
 This way, you don’t have to worry about your children refusing to eat everything; they’ll be happy and you can avert unpleasant mealtime battles.
-Also try adding a new ingredient to an old favorite to help your children be a little more open-minded about food preferences.
-Remember that it can take children 15 to 20 tries before accepting a new food, so don’t sweat it if they reject the new addition on the first—or even the 15th—try.
-9. Solicit help.
-Involving your kids in meal preparation, service and clean up not only makes your job easier, but by including them in meal preparation, they’ll be more likely to eat what they help make.
+However, don’t hesitate to add a new fresh ingredient to an old favorite to try to help your children be a littler more open-minded about food preferences.
+Keep in mind that it can take children 15 to 20 tries before accepting a new food, so don’t sweat it if they reject the new addition on the first—or even the 15th—try.

+- Solicit help.
+Involving your kids in meal preparation, serving and clean up not only makes your job easier, but by including them in meal preparation, they’ll be more likely to eat what they help make.

-10. Have fun with it.
+- Have fun with it.
 Cooking need not be a dreaded ritual.
 Try to have fun experimenting with different ingredients and recipes.
-You could take a “trip around the world” without leaving home by learning about foods from different cultures and trying to recreate some of the healthier dishes.
+For example, you could take a “trip around the world” from the comfort of your own home by learning about foods from different cultures and trying to recreate some of the healthier dishes.
 Each week (or month) choose a new country and typical fare to try.